fallahn/crogine/samples/golf/assets/golf/courses/file_format.md

     {
         skybox = "assets/images/skybox/sky.ccm" //a path to the skybox to use when the course is loaded

-        description = "This is a test course.
-Why not have a play?" //a brief description, shown in the game's UI
+        title = "St. Billybob's links, Isle of Wibble" //course title, shown in the game lobby description = "This is a test course.
+Why not have a play?" //a brief description, shown in the game lobby

         //a list of paths to *.hole files.
 These should be in the order in which the holes are to be played.